 Ransomware has been used in multiple high-profile cyber crime incidents such as the Wannacry incident that impacted the NHS in May 2017.
 Ransomware is a growing class of malware and comes in two types.
 The first type encrypts the files on a computer or network; the second type locks a user's screen.
 Some ransomware will also act like a worm (as was the case with WannaCry) and once inside a network, will spread laterally to other machines without interaction by the attacker or the infected user.

 Ransomware requires users to make a payment (the 'ransom') before the computer can be used normally again.
 This ransom is often demanded in a cryptocurrency (such as Bitcoin), as a prepaid card or gift voucher.
 In many cases the ransom amount is quite modest, a tactic designed to make paying the ransom the quickest and cheapest way to resume use.
 However, there is no guarantee that the key or password to 'unlock' the computer will be provided upon payment of the ransom.

 The scale and automated nature of a ransomware attack makes it profitable through economies of scale, rather than through extorting large amounts from targeted victims.
-They are attacks of opportunity; they are not normally targeted at specific individuals or systems, so infections can occur in any sector or organisation.
-However there are cases where ransomware attacks are directed specifically at an organisation with much larger ransom demands.
+They are generally attacks of opportunity and are not normally targeted at specific individuals or systems, so infections can occur in any sector or organisation.
+However there are increasingly cases where ransomware attacks are directed specifically at an organisation with much larger ransom demands.
 In some cases, due to the automation involved in the attacks, ransomware has struck the same victim more than once in succession.
 See the NCSC guidance on how to protect your organisation from ransomware for more information.

 Occasionally malware is presented as ransomware, but after the ransom is paid the files are not decrypted.
 This is known as wiper malware.